gabeklein/expressive-mvc/README.md

 ### Method 1: `Singleton.create(...)`

 A built-in function on all Models, `create` on a Singleton will also ensure the instance is made available.
-This can be done anytime, as long as it's before a dependant (component or peer) tries to access data from it.
+This can be done anytime, as long as it's before a dependant (component or peer) tries to pull data from it.

 ```js
 window.addEventListener("load", () => {